eversonscherrer/ubuntu-onie/README.md

 # Installing Ubuntu on a ONIE System

-This example demonstrates how to create an ONIE compatible installer image from a Ubuntu Bionic .ISO file.
+This example demonstrates how to create an ONIE compatible installer image from a Ubuntu Focal .ISO file.
 This README covers:

 * Building the  ONIE installer
 * Using a Ubuntu preseed.cfg file to automate installation in an ONIE environment